-A surge of luteinising hormone occurs roughly just before day 14 in a 28-day cycle.
-This surge stimulates the mature follicle in one of the ovaries to release its egg (ovulation) 16 to 32 hours later.
+A surge of a hormone called luteinising hormone (LH) occurs just before day 14 in a 28-day cycle.
+This surge stimulates the mature follicle in one of the ovaries to release its egg (ovulation).
 The other follicles over-ripen and break down.
-Oestrogen also peaks during this surge.
-Some women can feel a pain on one side of the abdomen around the time the egg is released.
-This is known as ‘mittelschmerz’ — a German word translating as ‘middle pain’.
+Oestrogen and FSH levels also peak during this time.

-An egg is released from the right or left ovary at random and takes about 5 days to travel down the fallopian tube to the uterus.
+Once an egg is released, it takes about 5 days to travel down the fallopian tube to the uterus.

 The luteal or secretory phase

-If the woman has not become pregnant the corpus luteum lasts about 14 days and then starts to break down.
+When an egg is not fertilised, the corpus luteum starts to break down after about 14 days.
 This is when progesterone production rapidly drops and the oestrogen level decreases.
-This lack of hormones causes blood vessels in the endometrium to go into spasm and they cut off the blood supply to the top layers of the endometrium.
+The reduced levels of these hormones causes the blood vessels in the endometrium to go into spasm, cutting off the blood supply to the top layers of the endometrium.

-3. Jean Hailes.
-About the menstrual cycle (updated 27 Mar 2015). https://jeanhailes.org.au/health-a-z/periods/about-the-menstrual-cycle (accessed Aug 2015).
+2. Jean Hailes.
+About the menstrual cycle (updated 9 Dec 2013). https://jeanhailes.org.au/health-a-z/periods/about-the-menstrual-cycle (accessed Apr 2018).